ncandio/razorfs/README.md

     **Spatial Locality:** Related metadata is stored contiguously in memory, improving cache hit rates during sequential operations.
 The compressed data blocks are organized to optimize for spatial locality, reducing memory access patterns that would cause cache thrashing.

     **Temporal Locality:** The filesystem implements intelligent caching strategies that exploit temporal locality by keeping recently accessed metadata and frequently-used data blocks in hot cache regions, reducing the need to access slower memory tiers.

+4.  **Consistent Performance Profile:** RazorFS is designed to maintain consistent performance characteristics across different system configurations.
+When running on non-NUMA systems, the filesystem maintains performance comparable to established filesystems like ext4 while preserving its fundamental O(log n) complexity.
+This ensures that the filesystem doesn't collapse in performance on standard hardware, instead maintaining the logarithmic scalability benefits while adapting its optimization strategies to the available hardware capabilities.

+5.  **Production Hardening Focus:** Although currently under active testing and validation, RazorFS is being developed with a clear path toward production deployment.
+The system is designed with security and stability in mind, incorporating robust error handling, crash recovery mechanisms, and memory safety practices.
+The filesystem aims to be hardened for production systems through comprehensive testing, formal verification of critical components, and extensive benchmarking against established filesystems.

 ---